Mintbase/Grants-Program/applications/bubblemint-application.md

 **Client B**

 An on-chain game, modeled after a roulette wheel where bets are placed in BNB tokens on the Binance Smart Chain.
-For game logic, we used Chainlink VRF (Verified Random Function), and Chainlink Keepers for trustless spinning of the wheel.
+For game logic, we used Chainlink VRF, and Chainlink Keepers for trustless spinning of the wheel.
 We used the Graph Protocol for indexed user information and Tailwind CSS Framework for the UI theme.

 **UniTrade**